EagleDelta2/puppet-firewalld/README.md

 Initially version 1.0.0 will support declaring the new firewalld resource types within your various modules.

+Future versions will also support declaring rules and new services using defined types and/or Hiera.

 ## Setup

 ### What firewalld affects